CGastrell/mumbler/README.md

 [debug](https://github.com/visionmedia/debug)

 ## Note
-I built it just to experiment but then I thought someone could benefit from it.
+I built Mumbler just to experiment with, but then I thought someone could benefit from it.

 **Remember**: I didn't fully test the package, I got it to work on both a simple Express app and a Restify one.